Gigaspaces/xap-docs/site/content/xap/12.3/admin/web-management-view-events.markdown

 weight: 400
 ---

-In the events panel you can see events for the selected component.
-It lets you filter the events and you can also choose the narrow down the events by date and time.
+In the Events panel, you can view events for the selected component.
+You can filter the view based on text, and by date and time.

 {{% align center%}}
 ![hosts1.jpg](/attachment_files/web-console/events.jpg)
 {{% /align%}}

-The events timeline shows the deployment life cycle of all the Processing Units.
+The event timeline shows the deployment life cycle of all the Processing Units.

 **Life cycle success events for each instance**